 once in a long while, you stumble upon a treasure trove – a pile of stunning works on paper that you are afraid to touch, damage, or stain.

-as you scrutinize each work and get physically closer and closer, at first with your eyes then with a magnifying glass, you discover – in mind-boggling detail – innumerable dots, spots, points, lines, curves, dashes, ropes, cords, all intertwined to construct endless seemingly moving compositions. an incomprehensible entity – incomprehensible most of the times, graspable at others when a figure, reminiscent of miniature paintings, delicately pops up, trying to say something.
+as you scrutinize each work and get physically closer and closer, at first with your eyes than with a magnifying glass, you discover – in mind-boggling detail – innumerable dots, spots, points, lines, curves, dashes, ropes, cords, all intertwined with constructing endless seemingly moving compositions. an incomprehensible entity – incomprehensible most of the times, graspable at others when a figure, reminiscent of miniature paintings, delicately pops up, trying to say something.

-several works resemble arabic calligraphy. it is not. it is some sort of liberating scribble. an invented alphabet. or better yet an uncharted language, that cannot be read, but can be felt. it connects the worldly with the spiritual.
+several works resemble arabic calligraphy. it is not. it is some sort of liberating scribble. an invented alphabet. or better yet, an uncharted language that cannot be read but felt. it connects the worldly with the spiritual.

 disturbed by the surrounding mayhem in Cairo, in Egypt, in the region, in the world at large, aly sirry makes hypnotic drawings out of the noise, the pollution, the wars, the revolts, the turmoil, maybe even the anarchy of daily life and the paranoia of the traffic.

-conscientious and like a secluded scribe, sirry meticulously draws on medium size paper, to turn chaos into order. what appears to be irrational and messy is in fact calm and collected. repetition turns into outright harmony. unorganized explosions of random energy, without start or end to it, show the unseen and the uncontrollable.
+conscientious and like a secluded scribe, sirry meticulously draws on medium-size paper to turn chaos into order. what appears to be irrational and messy is, in fact, calm and collected. repetition turns into outright harmony. unorganized explosions of random energy, without a start or end, show the unseen and the uncontrollable.

 it is abstract. it is minimalist. it resembles grids, labyrinths, webs, mazes to entice you to calm the chaos inside of you. the calm emanating from sirry’s precise work is not just an aesthetic effect – it speaks of a secluded vision rooted in dichotomy and meditation.

-a full-time Egyptian diplomat, aly sirry is a self-taught artist. multi-lingual with a lifetime interest in art, he has had no formal or academic art training. it is only during the last 7 years that his artistic output has become more intensive and focused. over the years, he has explored various crafts, and has produced works using diverse materials such as paper, clay, wood and metal. currently he is working mostly with ink on paper. sirry never entertained the possibility of exhibiting his work. he regards it as a very personal meditative undertaking.
+a full-time Egyptian diplomat, aly sirry is a self-taught artist.
+He has had no formal or academic art training, multi-lingual, with a lifetime interest in art. it is only during the last seven years that his artistic output has become more intensive and focused. over the years, he has explored various crafts and has produced works using diverse materials such as paper, clay, wood, and metal. currently, he is working mostly with ink on paper. sirry never entertained the possibility of exhibiting his work. he regards it as a very personal meditative undertaking.